vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 in the asset of collateral, then the same collateral input that is unlocked can provide the funds for payout.

-Payout output can in theory be confidential, but for simplicity it is assumed to be non-confidential.
+Payout output can be confidential, but for simplicity, it is assumed to be non-confidential.

 The witness stack to the covenant input shall contain:

-- The signature over entire transaction (SIGHASH_ALL signature type, or "default" type for taproot) that is made using private key that corresponds to :m:`pub_{S}`
+- The signature over the entire transaction (SIGHASH_ALL signature type, or "default" type for taproot) that is made using the private key that corresponds to :m:`pub_{S}`

 The transaction output at index 0 shall be the output that burns Synth